TechLord-Forever/Automatic-Exe-Launcher/Readme.txt

 Using Python 3

 At a certain time, this script will launch the desired *.exe.

-A python script to open applications whenever I need them to be opened.
-This helps when I'm expecting an update for an application though it needs to be newly opened while I'm not currently at home, or at my computer.
+A python script to open applications whenever needed.
+This helps when expecting updates for an application when it needs to be freshly opened while not at home, or at a workstation.